 Along the same line, maybe students would rather create their own comics based on your topic list or what they’ve been up to over the summer.
 This website makes it easy for anyone to make a comic with no real art skills required.

 Geocaching is a technology-aided scavenger hunt.
 Cachers use the GPS on their phones to find little trinkets hidden by other cachers, then put them back for others to find.
 If students really love it, tell them to start placing their own caches.

 Many kids get bored with the apps they have and are interested in learning to code themselves.
 This is a very valuable—and marketable—skill for their future.
 This site is geared towards students and makes coding into a series of games.

 Project Noah lets students sign up to help gather data for actual collaborative biodiversity projects with other students.
 It’s a great place to share and enjoy wildlife experiences from around the world!

-Roller coaster design games are always fun and reinforce physics and STEM concepts like force, motion, and momentum while they’re playing.
-Their site also includes a variety of other roller coaster creation online learning tools.
+Rollercoaster design games are always fun and reinforce physics and STEM concepts like force, motion, and momentum while playing.
+This site also includes various other rollercoaster creation online learning tools.

 YR Media (formerly Youth Radio)